 Cat.
 I This course serves as an introduction to finite element analysis (FEA) for stress analysis problems.
 Finite element equations are developed for several element types from stiffness and energy approaches and used to solve simple problems.
 Element types considered include spring, truss, beam, two-dimensional (plane stress/strain and axisymmetric solid), three-dimensional and plates.
 Stress concentrations, static failures, and fatigue failures are considered for each element type.
 Emphasis will be placed on knowing the behavior and usage of each element type, being able to select a suitable finite element model for a given problem, and being able to interpret and evaluate the solution quality.
 A commercial, general-purpose finite element computer program is used to solve problems that are more complex.
 Projects are used to introduce the use of FEA in the iterative design process.
 Recommended background: Mathematics (MA 2051, MA 2071), Mechanics (ES 2501 & ES 2502 or CE 2000 & CE 2001).

 This course emphasizes the applications of fluid mechanics to biological problems.
 The course concentrates primarily on the human circulatory and respiratory systems.
 Topics covered include: blood flow in the heart, arteries, veins and microcirculation and air flow in the lungs and airways.
 Mass transfer across the walls of these systems is also presented.
 Recommended background: continuum mechanics (ME 3501), fluids (ES 3004).
-This course will be offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course provides a study of open-cycle and closed-cycle gas turbines.
 Topics covered include: thermodynamic cycles and fluid dynamics of airbreathing gas turbines (turbojets, turbofans, turboprops), ramjets, and scramjets; thermodynamic cycles and fluid dynamics of closed-cycle gas turbines.
 Performance of specific engine components such as inlets, combustors, nozzles, as well as axial compressors and turbines will be addressed.
 Recommended background: compressible fluid dynamics (AE/ME 3410 or equivalent).